fmarkwong/investor_marketplace/README.md

 The app is called ParallelMarkets and has three contexts
   - `Accounts` which just has an `User` schema
   - `MarketPlace` which has an `Investor` schema
     - `User` and `Investor` have a 1-to-1 relationship.
 The idea is an Investor is a "type" of User.
 We put all the attributes that are universal to all users of the system in User and for any attributes that are exclusive to Investors we place there.
 In this case, it happens that all the required specified attributes seem to belong in User so Investor only has a user_id to relate it to it's User.
-For example, if we find if we find alter that investors need something like an investment account number, that would go in the Investor schema.
+For example, if we find if we find later that investors need something like an investment account number, that would go in the Investor schema.
 In this way, we have a specialized schema for each type of user in our system (others could be Partner, Admin, etc.).
 This makes user related code more expressive, makes authorization easier and helps seperate concerns.
   - `Documents` which has an `Upload` schema to store our uploaded file information.

 The only controller is `investor_controller` which has `new` and `create` actions to render our new investor form and create one upon submit.